Skip to content

 • A great majority of the Italian stonecutters remained in Peapack after the initial railroad project to Peapack was completed, worked on the Blairsden project, and remained in the area.

-• The barn actually had an elevator in it going up to the second floor.
+• The barn actually had an elevator going up to the second floor.

 • Several carriages and sleighs were donated to the carriage museum at Shelburne Village and Museum in Burlington, Vermont.
 There is also a Blair carriage at the Staten Island Historical Society, New York, in the Historic Richmond District.